jenox/Master-Thesis/Documents/Meetings.md

 Need to work on forces:
+- Crossing are created due to floating point inaccuracies (?) when vertices are too close to one another!
-- Short borders after edge flip: repelling forces between vertices of degree 3?
+- Short borders after edge flip -> Repelling forces between vertices of degree 3?
 - Forces working towards (local) fatness?
 - Unstable balancing of subdivision vertices